bueler/p4pdes/ERRATA-1stprinting.md

 ### Chapter 3

-* Page 47 **BAD ONE**: In the fourth sentence of the text on this page, substitute "global" for "local".
+* Page 47: In the fourth sentence of the text on this page, substitute "global" for "local".

 * Page 50: In the first sentence after Code 3.1, add "the" before "locally owned".